The NOVA Tribe Series is different in that incorporates the following elements:

 We like the TOMS shoes one-for-one model so much that we decided to put our own spin on it to help us stand out.
 Coming this year, buy our “schlep” bag and for every bag sold we will donate a or to those in need in the community.
 Schlep in style and schlep for literacy.
 More mitzvah points for you AND we bring you even better events.

 6. A leadership seminar series for suburban young professionals

 The Greater Washington Jewish community has held some great leadership series for Jewish young professionals in the past; ours will focus specifically on outreaching to NOVA residents by hosting seminars in our area and featuring topics that are relevant to our local community.
 We aim to educate young professionals about NOVA Jewish organizations they can directly get involved with and give participants opportunities to expand their leadership skills and work with mentors.

 Major issue on our radar—-transportation.
 We know everyone does not have a car, 66 is constantly backed up during the work week, and Northern Virginia is more spread out than the city.
 We will work to eliminate the transportation issue by having most events be metro accessible, start events at later hours during the work week, and create a carpool ride system or rent a local bus.

 Wouldn’t it be nice to not have to sit on the highway for 50 minutes, take 2 metro lines and walk 4 blocks just to get to a Friday night Shabbat service or take a challah making class?
 In the future, we will attempt to create a central hub and meeting space for Jewish young adults to congregate in Northern Virginia.

 9. A blog highlighting places to play and ways to give back to the Northern Virginia community

-We get this a statement a lot “Why do you live out in the suburbs?
+We get this a statement a lot, “Why do you live out in the suburbs?
 There is nothing to do there!”
-We are here to change the stereotype that living in Northern Virginia equals a boring weekend of chilling with families among endless rows of trees.
+We are here to change the stereotype that living in Northern Virginia equals a boring weekend of hanging with families among endless rows of trees.